 However you’ll have to be prepared with business cards and prices for commissions for those real-life marketing and selling opportunities!
 Follow artists, art schools and galleries on social media and attend their events and private views.
 There’s nothing that artists like more than to chat about their work, so make some connections (but don’t be fake – find someone whose work you truly do admire to connect with).

-list opportunities that you can apply for – a-n has a membership fee, but it brings you access to the UK’s professional artist network, as well as public liability insurance, which you will definitely need if you plan to exhibit or sell your work.
+Sites like a-n and artsjobs list opportunities that you can apply for – a-n has a membership fee, but it brings you access to the UK’s professional artist network, as well as public liability insurance, which you will definitely need if you plan to exhibit or sell your work.

 These networks provide you with opportunities to meet other artists and join a community of people who have the same goals, which is precisely what you need.